 - Description Footer

 This is a special block of text we add at the end of the description.
-It's great to list fields from another app that don't have any direct comparison.
+It's great to list fields from another tool that don't have any direct comparison.
 For example to display a JIRA Fix Version in Wrike, or an Asana Due Date in GitHub.
 Description footers are not editable so the sync is always one-way only.
 If you edit a footer, the change will be overwritten on the next update.

 - Link to Task